Spatial Variability and Mapping with R-Software

-- have a detail knowledge of how to use R-software to characterize spatial variability.
+- have a detailed knowledge of how to use R-software to characterize spatial variability.

 - have a working knowledge of how to work with R software producing maps and diagrams.

-The subject materials are designed for practicing professionals who want to refresh and upgrade their knowledge on spatial variability, mapping and automatic reporting.
+The subject materials are designed for practicing professionals who want to refresh and upgrade their knowledge of spatial variability, mapping and automatic reporting.

 - Spatial variability